rurre/vrc-sdk-patches/README.md

 > Please note that if someone is in the same instance as you, they will be able to see your real avatar name, both in VRCX and VRChat!

 ### Auto Accept VRC SDK Copyright Agreement
-This patch automatically accepts the SDK agreement dialog when uploading an avatar (or world? haven't tested).
+This patch automatically accepts the SDK agreement dialog when uploading an avatar (or world? haven't tested) after you agree to let it do so on your behalf.
+Care has been taken to not modify how anything works on VRC's end but still, use at your own discretion and risk.
 <img alt="VRChat SDK's content upload copyright agreement dialog" src="https://github.com/user-attachments/assets/9f93ea1e-7bc9-4a8a-870a-47441fbc3fc2" />